HarshalGupta3011/Customer-Sales-ETL-Alteryx/README.md

 # Customer Sales Data ETL (Alteryx)

-**Project Goal**: Build an ETL workflow that cleans sales data and prepares it for Power BI/Tableau visualization.
+**Project Goal**: Build an ETL workflow that cleans sales data and prepares it for Power BI visualization.

 ##  Dataset Overview
 This project uses three source files to simulate a real-world sales environment: